 With this in mind, how can you approach writing job adverts to ensure that your ad is given the best chance of not only being found, but also be appealing enough for the best candidates to take action?

 Maybe you are new to recruitment.
-Maybe you are wondering why your adverts are not getting the response rate you expected, or perhaps you are a seasoned recruiter who needs to refresh your approach…any which way, look no further.
+Maybe you are wondering why your adverts are not getting the response rate you expected.
+Perhaps you are a seasoned recruiter who needs to refresh your approach…any which way, look no further.

-Read on to discover how to effectively format your Job Board Advert, and how you can optimise your ad into one that Google and the other search engines will love.
+Read on to discover how to effectively format your Job Board Advert.
+We will also tell you how you can optimise your ad into one that Google and the other search engines will love.

 Whilst there is no set format to follow per se, it is vital that you structure a job advert that is clear, concise, easy to follow and transmits all the relevant information to the candidate.